The Pyramids of Scotland: Wonderful Cairngorms Walk

 Please respect those living at Balmoral Castle and estate.

-You can contact the Balmoral Visitor Centre to check if the Queen is currently occupying the estate.
-If she is in residence, then the Royal Standard flag will be raised from the castle.
+You can contact the Balmoral Visitor Centre to check if royalty is occupying the estate.
+If the monarch is in residence, the Royal Standard flag will be raised from the castle.

 Before you go